This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If your child is 5 years or older , take an oral, ear, or forehead temperature.

 - Help your child drink at least 6 to 8 eight-ounce cups of clear liquids each day.
 Give your child water, juice, or broth.
-Do not give sports drinks to babies and toddlers.
+Do not give sports drinks to babies or toddlers.

 - If you are breastfeeding or feeding your child formula, continue to do so.
-Your baby may not feel like drinking his regular amounts with each feeding.
-If so, feed him smaller amounts more often.
+Your baby may not feel like drinking his or her regular amounts with each feeding.
+If so, feed him or her smaller amounts more often.

 - Dress your child in lightweight clothes.
 Shivers may be a sign that your child's fever is rising.
-Do not put extra blankets or clothes on him.
-This may cause his fever to rise even higher.
+Do not put extra blankets or clothes on him or her.
+This may cause his or her fever to rise even higher.
 Dress your child in light, comfortable clothing.
-Cover him with a lightweight blanket or sheet.
+Cover him or her with a lightweight blanket or sheet.
 Change your child's clothes, blanket, or sheets if they get wet.

-- Use a cool compress or give your child a bath in cool or lukewarm water.
-Your child's fever may not go down right away after his bath.
-Wait 30 minutes and check his temperature again.
+- Cool your child safely.
+Use a cool compress or give your child a bath in cool or lukewarm water.
+Your child's fever may not go down right away after his or her bath.
+Wait 30 minutes and check his or her temperature again.
 Do not put your child in a cold water or ice bath.

 Write down your questions so you remember to ask them during your child's visits.